shmindmaster/typescript-file-manager/.github/instructions/containerization-docker-best-practices.instructions.md

 - [ ] Is `CMD` and/or `ENTRYPOINT` used correctly?
 - [ ] Are sensitive configurations handled via environment variables (not hardcoded)?
 - [ ] Is a `HEALTHCHECK` instruction defined?
-- [ ] Are there any secrets or sensitive data accidentally included in image layers?
 - [ ] Are there static analysis tools (Hadolint, Trivy) integrated into CI?

 ## Troubleshooting Docker Builds & Runtime